leo91000/graphile_worker_rs/crates/crontab_parser/README.md

 # Crontab parser

-This crate a crontab parser for the [Archimedes](docs.rs/archimedes) job scheduler
+This crate a crontab parser for the [Graphile Worker](docs.rs/archimedes) job scheduler